jhu-ip/cs220-f25/assign/midterm.md

 ### Rotate-CCW
 Rotating an image counter-clockwise is relatively straightforward.
 First you should allocate a new image with reversed dimensions (width and height) of the input image.
 Then, you use a loop to assign each new pixel value using the corresponding cell in the original image.
-You should use paper and pencil to figure out the correct relationship between the original and rotated pixels.
+Draw a figure for yourself to figure out the correct relationship between the original and rotated pixels.
 If you rotate the `kitten.ppm` image, you should see the following result image:

 |![The rotated kitten image]({{site.baseurl}}/img/midterm/kitten_ccw.png)|
 |:--:|